mattyoung101/omicron/documentation/docs/open_source.md

 # Open source acknowledgements
-Team Omicron's would like to acknowledge the use of the following open source libraries in our projects:
+Team Omicron is happy to acknowledge our use of many open-source projects in developing our robots software, which we acknowledge here:

 ## Omicam
 - [log.c](https://github.com/rxi/log.c): MIT licence